 Department of Rural and Community Development Local Improvement Scheme.

-The 2021 Scheme, the terms and conditions of which have been revised, enables the carrying out of improvement works on private/non-public roads.
+The LIS Scheme enables the carrying out of improvement works on private/non-public roads.

 Eligible road projects are those that involve the construction or improvement of non-public roads as follows:

 - Road projects which provide access to parcels of land of which two or more are owned or occupied by different persons engaged in separate agricultural activities; or